2006 Stratford-on-Avon District Council election

-Campaigns
+Campaign

 19 seats were due to be contested in the election but in Wellesbourne, independent Roger Wright did not face any opposition meaning that only 18 seats saw contests take place.
-Both the Conservatives, who were defending 11 seats, and the Liberal Democrats, who were defending 7, were hoping to make gains in the election, while the Labour party only put up 4 candidates in the election.
+Both the Conservatives, who were defending 11 seats, and the Liberal Democrats, who were defending 7, were hoping to make gains in the election, while the Labour Party only put up 4 candidates in the election.

 The Conservatives campaigned on pledges to take action over traffic congestion and to keep council tax levels low.
 However the Liberal Democrats said that big improvements in services were needed and that improving basic services should be put before any ambitious plans for the area.

 Election result

 The results saw no seats change hands with the Conservatives remaining in control of the council as a result.
 Overall turnout in the election was 41.5%.